Graduate University Policies

 Wall Street Journal

 Accounting and Finance Faculty

 Phone: (904) 620-2630Web Address: http://www.unf.edu/coggin/accounting

 The Master of Accountancy and Bachelor of Business Administration in Accounting degree programs are separately accredited by AACSB International – The Association to Advance Collegiate Schools of Business.
-In accounting, approximately 177 institutions have achieved AACSB accreditation at various degree levels.
+Less than 1% of business schools worldwide hold both AACSB Business and seperate Accounting Accreditation.

 The Department of Accounting and Finance of the University of North Florida shares with the University of North Florida and the Coggin College of Business its fundamental mission.

 Within UNF’s Department of Accounting and Finance the accounting, finance and financial services programs are committed to providing high-quality undergraduate and graduate instruction, with particular emphasis on accounting, finance and financial services education that serves the needs of Northeast Florida.
 The faculty is committed to teaching excellence enhanced by research and interaction with the accounting and finance professionals in the broader business community.
 Specifically, the Department of Accounting and Finance seeks: